ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 ## Disabling the check

-By setting `taintedMessage = null` in the options, the form won't be checked for modifications.
+By setting `taintedMessage` to `null` in the options, the form won't be checked for modifications when navigating away from the page.

 <Next section={concepts} />